Pink-Crab/BladeOne_Engine/README.md

 * For support of all versions before Perique V2, please use the [BladeOne_Provider](https://github.com/Pink-Crab/Perique-BladeOne-Provider)

 ## Change Log ##
+* 1.1.0 - Provides BladeOne 4.12+ and BladeOneHTML 2.4+.
+With comment mode support.
 * 1.0.1 - Last version to support pre 4.12 BladeOne (will be the last)
 * 1.0.0 - Migrated over from the Perique V2 Prep branch of BladeOne_Provider.
   * New Features